kscout/ops-bot/README.md

 Configuration is passed via environment variables.

-See the [config Godoc](https://godoc.org/github.com/kscout/ops-bot/config) for documentation about the available configuration options.
+See the [config Godoc](https://godoc.org/github.com/kscout/ops-bot/config) for information about the available configuration options.